gmc-code/PC-app-development/docs/Anvil/christmas_jokes.rst

 Client Code
 ------------

-| Place the code below in the Form 1 code.
+| Place the code below in the Form1 code.
 | Run the code to check that it works.

 .. code-block:: python